sigmeh/conv_enc/readme.md

 The second character ('e' or 'd') facilitates encryption or decryption, respectively.

+Without the bash function, the script is run as:

+	$ python e.py e filename

 The script prompts for a password.

 The document is encrypted/decrypted and saved (temporarily).